Welcome to Canada, Here to visit ?

 Benefits and Features

 This insurance provides coverage for medical expenses incurred while travelling outside your country of permanent residence.
-Coverage is available for visitors to Canada, temporary foreign workers in Canada, IEC participants including Working Holidays, Young Professionals and International Co-op (Internship), immigrants and returning Canadians awaiting provincial health care coverage.
+Coverage is available for visitors to Canada even age 90 and over, temporary foreign workers in Canada, IEC participants including Working Holidays, Young Professionals and International Co-op (Internship), immigrants and returning Canadians awaiting provincial health care coverage.

 |Sum insureds||• $10,000 CAD |